rcc-uchicago/user-guide/docs/index.md

 </p>
 Welcome to the Research Computing Center's (RCC) clusters user guide!
 Here, you'll find everything you need to know about accessing and utilizing the high-performance computing (HPC) resources offered by the University of Chicago's RCC.

-## Why Choose the RCC clusters?

-**Storage:**
-At RCC, we provide a diverse range of storage options, catering to your needs from basic to high-performance storage solutions.

-**Computing:**
-Harness the power of RCC's computing resources for running complex models and analyses that require more computational power than your personal computer can handle.
-Whether you need a stable pipeline for your research group or access to CPUs and GPUs, RCC has you covered.

-**Collaboration and Reproducibility:**
-Collaborate seamlessly with colleagues both within and beyond the University of Chicago.
-Our platform facilitates easy file sharing and workflow coordination, promoting reproducibility in research projects.
-Build environments tailored to each research endeavor and pick up right where you left off whenever you need to.

 ## How to Use the RCC

 [**Getting Started:**](101/accounts.md)